driesdenouter/Reinforcement-learning-agent-that-has-learned-the-law/Reinforcement-learning-agent-law/README.md

 ## Installing

-These instructions are for a fresh Ubuntu 16.04 box.
-Most of the same should apply to OS X.
+These instruction are for OS X.

 ### Basics

-Recent Ubuntu releases come with python3 installed.
-I use pip3.7 for installing dependencies so install that with `sudo apt install python3-pip`.
-Install git if you don't already have it with `sudo apt install git`.
+Firstly install python 3.7 and brew.

 Then clone this repo at my Github account: driesdenouter.
 Project name: Reinforcement learning agent that has learned the law

 ### Python dependencies

-`pip3.7 install numpy keras h5py`
+`pip3 install numpy keras h5py`

 That should install a slew of other libraries you need as well.